 Recent trends in welfare spending

 WELFARE spending has increased fourfold in cash terms over the past 30 years and has more than doubled in real terms, after adjusting for inflation.
 But, as a share of national income, there has been no clear trend.
-Our estimate of welfare spending fluctuates with the ups and downs of the economy, averaging just over 11 per cent of GDP over the period.
-It climbed to over 12 per cent of GDP after the late 2000s recession – a smaller increase than in the early 1990s – but has been falling since 2012-13 and is forecast to continue falling over the next five years.
+Our estimate of welfare spending fluctuates with the ups and downs of the economy, averaging close to 11 per cent of GDP between 2016-17 and 2022-23.
+It climbed to over 12 per cent of GDP after the late-2000s recession – a smaller increase than in the early 1990s – but has been falling since 2012-13 and is forecast to continue falling over the next five years.

 Spending on all age groups fell as a share of national income through the boom of the late 1980s, but then increased in the recessions of the early 1990s and late 2000s.
 Spending on working-age recipients appears to have been the most cyclical, reflecting the link with unemployment.
 Spending on pensioners went through a long period of relative stability prior to the last recession before rising relatively sharply during it, while spending on children saw a marked rise in the 2000s.
 Spending on each group is forecast to fall as a share of national income over the next five years, although for pensioners it is set to rise again from 2021-22 onwards.